 *Note: the descriptions below are a sampling of courses that have been offered in prior years.
-Some will surely repeat in 2017, and we'll have new additions as well!
+Some will surely repeat this year, and we'll have new additions as well!

 How Nothing Becomes Something How did the clothespin get its hinge?
 How did the coffee mug get its handle?
 We'll create our own answers by developing creation myths in the style of African folk tales.
 Be ready to improvise and get creative!

 Ode to Oreos Do you nibble or chomp?
 Do you twist off the tops or dunk into milk?
 Come and explore the delights of Oreos and poetry in this delicious workshop.

 #simplepleasurespoetry Before there were 140 characters in a tweet, there were limitless lines and succinct stanzas in a poem.
 In this workshop, we will both read and write a poem to capture a moment that brings you great joy: the first snow, sleeping in on a Saturday, sipping hot chocolate with whipped cream, jumping off the dock, finishing a book, scoring a goal.
 Come and enjoy the simple pleasures of pencil, paper, and poetry in our Library.
 No network connection necessary!